-Both types of batteries contain small amounts of toxic heavy metals and should be recycled, when possible.
+Both types of batteries contain small amounts of toxic heavy metals and should be recycled.

 Both types of batters should be recycled.
 They can be brought to

 Recycle Ann Arbor's Drop-Off Station, Washtenaw County's Home Toxics Center, and a few specific locations such as Batteries Plus and Interstate All Battery Center.